 contains the operator itself.

-Defined precisely in section 3.2.4 [Operator, Fence, Separator or Accent
+Defined precisely in section 3.2.4 [Operator, Fence, Separator or Accent].

 - A sequence of ASCII characters of the form

-&name; representing some other data, typically a
+&name; which represents some other data, typically a

 non-ASCII character, a sequence of characters, or an external source of